Managing joint accounts in PocketSmith

 Budgeting impact

-If you are managing the accounts as a collective, then your budgeting needs can be met by our other Learn Center Guides, such as: Tips and tricks for creating budgets in PocketSmith.
+If you are managing the accounts as a collective, then your budgeting needs can be met by our other Learn Centre Guides, such as Tips and tricks for creating budgets in PocketSmith.

-For those wanting the budget to reflect what they need to contribute, there are two different approaches we can recommend.
+For those who want the budget to reflect what they need to contribute, we can recommend two approaches.

 Budgeting for the whole expense and treating money received as income

-If you make whole payments for shared expenses, you may want to budget for 100% of the expense.
+If you make whole payments for shared expenses, you should budget for 100% of the expense.
 This ensures you can budget for the full balance needed within your account. 💸

-However, as you also receive income from your partner, this extra income offsets the expense you paid.
+However, as you also receive income from your partner, this extra income offsets the expenses you paid.
 When viewing your account forecasts, the additional expenses will be balanced out by the additional income 📈📉.
-As such, you may want to set an income budget for a new category, such as 'Partner's Contribution', and set an income budget for this totaling the regular repayment you expect from your partner.
+As such, you may want to create a new category, such as 'Partner's Contribution', and set an income budget for it equal to the regular repayment you expect from your partner.

 Budgeting for half the expense and treating money received as a reimbursement

-If you would prefer your budget to only show your share of the expenses, you can instead budget for your portion of the expense only.
+If you would prefer, you can budget only for your share of the expense.
 When viewing your account forecasts, only your 50% share of the expenses will be included.

-Then make sure that the Category Type of the Electricity category you're assigning the transactions to is set as: No, this is an expense category (any income is a refund).
+Then make sure the Category Type for the Electricity category you're assigning the transactions to is set to No, this is an expense category (any income is a refund).

-You can then assign the original payment transaction of $400 and the reimbursement transaction from your partner of $200 to the same Category.
+You can then assign the original $400 payment transaction and the $200 reimbursement transaction from your partner to the same Category.
 This way, any reimbursement from your partner towards the expense will be subtracted from the expense total in that Category. ✨

 Setting up distinct budgets

-If you are looking to create distinct budgets for joint expenses and personal expenses, you may like to consider using parent/sub-categories.
+If you are looking to create distinct budgets for joint and personal expenses, you may want to consider using parent/subcategories.
 You can find more about this here: Sub-categories and nesting.

-With this, you could arrange your Categories to reflect the purpose they relate to, and have entirely separate budgets on each of the sub-categories.
+With this, you could arrange your Categories to reflect the purpose they serve, and have entirely separate budgets for each sub-category.

 Example below: